 How do you get approval?

-- Publishers need at least 20k page views monthly and a high US traffic percentage (a substantial number for small publishers).
+- You need at least 20k page views monthly and a high US traffic percentage (a substantial number for small publishers).

 - High-quality content for women’s target audiences or lifestyle niches.